Prosecutors: Aaron Hernandez said 'What's up now?' as he shot, killed 2 men

 Story highlights

-- Opening statements in Aaron Hernandez's double-murder trial began on Wednesday
+- Opening statements in Aaron Hernandez's double-murder trial begin

-- Prosecutors: Hernandez bragged to a friend about his aim in the murders
+- Prosecutors: Hernandez bragged to a friend about his aim

-(CNN)Former NFL player Aaron Hernandez taunted the two men whom he shot and killed in July 2012, then later bragged to an associate about his aim, prosecutors alleged in opening statements for his double murder trial on Wednesday.
+(CNN)Former NFL player Aaron Hernandez taunted the two men whom he shot and killed in July 2012, then later bragged to an associate about his aim, prosecutors alleged Wednesday in opening statements at his double murder trial.

 They claimed that Hernandez said "Yo, what's up now," adding a racial slur, before firing at a vehicle with Daniel de Abreu and Safiro Furtado inside.

-But Hernandez's defense attorney argued that prosecutors had little forensic or scientific evidence to prove their case, and that Hernandez's associate, Alexander Bradley, was a drug dealer, liar, and violent criminal whose testimony should not be trusted.
+But Hernandez's defense attorney argued that prosecutors had little forensic or scientific evidence to prove their case, and that Hernandez's associate, Alexander Bradley, was a drug dealer, liar and violent criminal whose testimony should not be trusted.

 "It takes a lot of nerve for [prosecutors] to put that man on the stand and ask you to believe him beyond a reasonable doubt," Jose Baez, Hernandez's attorney, said.